SharonNicG/52954-Machine-Learning-and-Statistics/README.md

 <br>

 The [scipy-stats notebook](https://github.com/SharonNicG/52954-Machine-Learning-and-Statistics/blob/main/scipy-stats.ipynb) provides an overview of the [scipy.stats Python library]( https://docs.scipy.org/doc/scipy/reference/stats.html).
-The library is then used to complete a hypothesis test using [ANOVA](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.f_oneway.html)
+The library is then used to complete a hypothesis test using [ANOVA](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.f_oneway.html).
 <br>

 ### *Challenges:*
 Similar to the selection process for the scikit-learn algorithms, it was essential to identify an appropriate dataset for the ANOVA test.
-And, to understand the purpose of the ANOVA test to be completed: one-way, two-way or repeated measures etc. The dataset selected offered the potential for one-way and two-way ANOVA tests to satisfy the assumptions underlying ANOVA based on the research question identified.
+And, to understand the purpose of the ANOVA test to be completed: one-way, two-way or repeated measures etc. Therefore, the dataset selected offered the potential for one-way and two-way ANOVA tests to satisfy the assumptions underlying ANOVA based on the research question identified.

 I found the most challenging part of this problem was visually representing the outcomes of the test.
 The statistical output of the test is very informative, but visualisations of the test outputs would make it more accessible to readers.
 <br>